 The prepharmacy program allows you to complete its unique Bible minor and entire general education curriculum without having an overloaded class schedule.
-The Bible minor and liberal arts core are essential to what makes a Cedarville education distinctive.
-This also affords you the freedom to participate in other activities such as sports, music, and missions trips — important aspects of your Cedarville experience!
+The Bible minor and liberal arts core are essential to what makes a Cedarville education unique.
+This also gives you the freedom to participate in other activities such as sports, music, and missions trips — important aspects of your Cedarville experience!

-Covering the history of pharmacy, current issues in pharmacy, and a variety of career options in the professions, the first four courses will help you solidify your interest in pharmacy while providing you with valuable background information.
-You will also gain important qualitative research skills through the projects associated with the courses, equipping you in advance for the research expected in the professional curriculum.
+Covering the history of pharmacy, current issues in pharmacy, and a variety of career options, the first four courses will help solidify your interest in pharmacy while providing you with valuable background information.
+You will also gain important qualitative research skills through the projects associated with the courses, preparing you in advance for the research expected in the professional curriculum.

-B.S. in Pharmaceutical Science
+BS in Pharmaceutical Sciences